rolandtoth/FrontEndEditLightbox/README.md

 1. Set link text, positioning/styling classes, target field or tab, etc using [parameters](#parameters).

+## Uninstall

+1. Remove (or comment out) all instances of module reference in your template files.
+2. Uninstall the module.

+Note: on the module settings page there is an "Enable module" toggle.
+Use this to disable edit links in your templates globally.

 ## Parameters

 You can control how should edit links appear and behave passing an array parameters to the `feel()` method: